Apprenticeships in Scotland

 To discover the range of MA subjects currently available, visit APPRENTICESHIPS.SCOT - Modern apprenticeships.

-You're eligible to start an MA once you've reached the Scottish statutory minimum school leaving age, which for the majority is 16.
+You are eligible to start an MA once you have reached the Scottish statutory minimum school leaving age, which for most is 16.

-The specific qualifications needed will vary depending on your employer and apprenticeship, although most ask for three or more National 4s.
-If you have further qualifications or skills in a specialist field, you may be able to begin at a higher level.
+The specific qualifications needed will vary depending on your employer and apprenticeship.
+However, most require three or more National 4s.
+If you have additional qualifications or skills in a specialised field, you may be able to begin at a higher level.

 - £6.40 per hour if you're under 19, and/or in the first year of your MA.